PhilipAbed/RenovateTutorial/README.md

 ![image](https://user-images.githubusercontent.com/42116482/178510601-961c174a-2161-43c7-82e7-6f1a117b8494.png)

 5) Now go back to the Dependency Dashboard in the Issues section and re-run Renovate.

-As you can see, `commander` major update PR now appears under the **Pending Approval** section and will not be opened unless manually triggered
+  As you can see, after the run is complete, `commander` major update PR now appears under the **Pending Approval** section and will not be opened unless manually triggered

 6) You can now manually open this PR by checking the box next to it